-The standard view is that each side was the respective work of John and Paul, who were further apart than ever at this point.
+The standard view is that each side was the respective work of John and Paul, who seemed further apart than ever at this point.
 But that’s easily dismissed, because if John wanted nothing to do with Paul’s side, why would he have contributed four songs?
 And how would he ever have allowed “Maxwell’s Silver Hammer” to stay on “his” side?

-Paul can probably take the most credit for this album existing, as he was always the one keen to get his songs recorded.
-(He also worked closely with George Martin to get the sounds on tape.)
+Paul can probably take the most credit for this album existing, as he was always the one keen to get his songs recorded, and worked closest with George Martin to get the sounds on tape.
 His songs on side two are much more palatable than either “Maxwell” or even “Oh!
 Darling”, which sounds like he spent about five minutes on it.
-It’s the second side that’s his triumph, from the pointedly personal “You Never Give Me Your Money”, which sets the suite in motion, through “She Came In Through The Bathroom Window” and ending with “Golden Slumbers”, “Carry That Weight” and “The End” (which, despite having a three-Beatle guitar duel and Ringo’s only begrudging drum solo, was all Paul).
+It’s the second side that’s his triumph, from the pointedly personal “You Never Give Me Your Money”, which sets the suite in motion, through “She Came In Through The Bathroom Window” and ending with “Golden Slumbers”, “Carry That Weight”, and “The End”, with its glorious three-Beatle guitar duel and Ringo’s only (begrudging) drum solo.
 Even “Her Majesty” serves a purpose — a nice afterthought, and something to hum to kill time while waiting to reboot your computer.
 Paul’s writing had certainly matured over the years, though those expectations would set him up for criticism once he was on his own and didn’t have the other three to impress.
-His guitar playing (as heard on “The End” and “Money”) was pretty good too.
+(He also nicely allowed many of George’s lead guitar extemporizations.)

-John managed to hold his own, despite the distractions of Yoko, his peace campaigns and his own solo output.
+John managed to hold his own, despite the distractions of Yoko, his peace campaigns, and his own solo output.
 “Come Together” opens the album with a creepy menace to go along with the white-suited hairy guy on the cover.
 He continues the hard rock with “I Want You (She’s So Heavy)”, which builds steam until the plug’s kicked out, only to have a variation on the riff turn up on “Because”.
 The lush and liquid “Sun King” lyrically echoes George’s song, filtered through Fleetwood Mac’s “Albatross”.
-He even allows his sense of humor to return with “Mean Mr. Mustard” and “Polythene Pam”, two leftovers from India that fit well into the second side’s suite.
+He even allows his sense of humor to return with “Mean Mr. Mustard” and “Polythene Pam”, two leftovers from India that fit like a glove into the second side’s suite.